Planting and trees

 Within waterfront public access areas and parking areas where planting or screening is required, the design standards of this Section shall apply.

 A detailed landscape plan prepared by a registered landscape architect shall be submitted to the Department of Parks and Recreation prior to seeking certification by the Chairperson of the City Planning Commission, pursuant to the requirements of Section 62-80.
-Such plans shall include plants suited for waterfront conditions and include a diversity of species with emphasis on native plants, salt tolerance and the facilitation of sustainable wildlife habitats, where appropriate.
+Such plans shall include plants suited for waterfront conditions and include a diversity of species with emphasis on native plants, species that are tolerant of salt, sediment, high seasonal water flow, and high winds, as applicable to the location and the facilitation of sustainable wildlife habitats, where appropriate.
 No species listed on quarantine or as a host species for any disease listed by the Department of Parks and Recreation at the time of application shall be included.

 All landscaped areas shall contain a built-in irrigation system or contain hose bibs within 100 feet of all planting areas.